silencer00001/bitcoin/apidoc.md

     "valid" : true
 }
 ```
-*Please note, the transaction requested must currently be available in the wallet.*
+*Please note, the transaction ID requested must currently be available in the wallet.*

 ###listtransactions_MP